ktorio/ktor-documentation/topics/server-compression.md

 }
 ```

-When request decompression is enabled, the plugin uses the configured encoders to decompress the request body with the
+When request decompression is enabled, the plugin uses the configured decoders to decompress the request body before it
-corresponding `Content-Encoding` value before it is processed by other receive transformations, such as deserialization
-and multipart processing.
+is processed by other receive transformations, such as deserialization and multipart processing.

 ## Implement custom encoder {id="custom_encoder"}